Saturation of turbulent helical dynamos: Abstract

 \section{Abstract}

 The presence of large scale magnetic fields in nature is often attributed to the inverse cascade of magnetic helicity driven by turbulent helical dynamos.
-In this work we show that in turbulent helical dynamos the inverse flux of magnetic helicity towards the large scales $\Pi_{\mathcal{H}}$ is bounded by $|\Pi_{\mathcal{H}}|\le \epsilon k_\eta^{-1}$, where $\epsilon$ is the energy injection rate and $k_\eta$ is the Kolmogorov magnetic dissipation wavenumber.
-Assuming the classical isotropic turbulence scaling for which $k_\eta\propto \ell_f^{-1} Rm^{3/4}\max[1,Pr]^{-1/4} $, with $\ell_f$ the forcing lengthscale, implies that the inverse flux of magnetic helicity decreases with $Rm$ at least as $\Pi_\cH \le c \epsilon \ell_f Rm^{-3/4}\max[Pr,1]^{1/4}$, where $c$ is an order one constant.
+In this work we show that in turbulent helical dynamos, the inverse flux of magnetic helicity towards the large scales $\Pi_{\mathcal{H}}$ is bounded by $|\Pi_{\mathcal{H}}|\le c \epsilon k_\eta^{-1}$, where $\epsilon$ is the energy injection rate, $k_\eta$ is the Kolmogorov magnetic dissipation wavenumber and $c$ an order one constant.
+Assuming the classical isotropic turbulence scaling, the inverse flux of magnetic helicity $\Pi_\cH$ decreases at least as a $-3/4$ power-law with the magnetic Reynolds number $Rm$ : $|\Pi_\cH | \le c \epsilon \ell_f Rm^{-3/4}\max[Pm,1]^{1/4}$, where $Pm$ the magnetic Prandtl number and $\ell_f$ the forcing lengthscale.
 We demonstrate this scaling with $Rm$ using direct numerical simulations of turbulent dynamos forced at intermediate scales.
-The results further indicate that nonlinear saturation is achieved by a balance between the inverse cascade and dissipation at domain size scales $L$ and the saturation values of magnetic energy are bounded by $\cE_\text{m}\lesssim c L (\epsilon \ell_f)^{2/3} Rm^{1/4}\max[1,Pr]^{1/4}$.
+The results further indicate that nonlinear saturation is achieved by a balance between the inverse cascade and dissipation at domain size scales $L$ for which the saturation value of the magnetic energy is bounded by $\cE_\text{m}\leq c L (\epsilon \ell_f)^{2/3} Rm^{1/4}\max[1,Pm]^{1/4}$.
 Numerical simulations also demonstrate this bound.